 The Mistaken Point Ecological Reserve is home to some of the oldest fossils on the planet.
 If you’re a geologist or are into fossils (and even if you’re not) you most likely already know about the Mistaken Point World UNESCO site (and if you don’t you should).

-If you like coffee this is the best place for miles to get one.
-It’s also the only place for miles to get a coffee and is located next to the Mistaken Point Ecological Reserve.
+If you like coffee this is the only place for miles to get a coffee and is located next to the Mistaken Point Ecological Reserve.
 Not only is the Fossil Cafe a great place to grab a good old fashioned cup of joe, you’ll also be able to fuel up with a sandwich or muffin and find basic provisions at the attached corner store.

-PRO TIP: Be sure to fuel up your car before driving down to check out the Fossils at Mistaken Point.
+PRO TIP: Be sure to fuel up your car or charge up your EV before driving down to check out the Fossils at Mistaken Point.
 It's best to leave Witless Bay with a full tank, however, there are smaller gas stations in Cape Broyle and Trepassey but their service hours are limited.
 It's easy to miscalculate and run out of gas, especially late in the day.
+If you're driving an EV, you can charge your EV for free at the free ev charger at whale house

 If you’re a recreational kayaker or stand up paddleboarder, the protected coastlines of Tors Cove and Ferryland offer some great ocean paddling in and around islands.
 If you’re not an experienced ocean paddler, kayaking and paddleboarding on Tors Cove Pond is a more relaxed warmer water kayaking and paddleboarding experience during the summer months.